Los Angeles Prostitution Attorney

 - 3 What Are the Penalties for Prostitution in Los Angeles, California?

 - 4 What Defenses Can Be Raised if I’m Accused of Prostitution in Los Angeles, CA?

-- 5 Contact a Los Angeles Prostitution Attorney for a Free Consultation
+- 5 Contact Sex Crimes Lawyers in Los Angeles for a Free Consultation

 How The Rodriguez Law Group Can Help if You’re Arrested for Prostitution in Los Angeles

 Few crimes carry the social stigma of prostitution.
 When you are arrested for prostitution, you may feel overwhelmed, frightened, embarrassed, and unsure where to turn.
 Even though it is a misdemeanor offense, it carries additional consequences outside of criminal court.

 If you have a prior record, you may be facing enhanced penalties.
 You deserve an experienced Los Angeles criminal defense attorney with a proven track record to help you fight back.

 The Rodriguez Group was founded by Ambrosio E. Rodriguez who spent 13 years as a Senior Deputy District Attorney.
 He will use his valuable insight into the prosecution’s tactics and his decades of criminal defense experience to build the strongest legal defense possible.
 He has earned a 10.0 Superb AVVO rating and has a track record of successfully defending clients against sex crimes.